 Union veterans formed The Grand Army of the Republic (G.A.R.) as a national social and fraternal organization on April 6, 1866.
 It was founded to strengthen fellowship (Fraternity), provide care for soldiers and their dependents (Charity), and to celebrate and uphold the Constitution (Loyalty).
 Its most significant value to its members was to lobby for the payment of pension and disability payments to its members.
 The G.A.R. also has the distinction of being the first racially integrated national organization in the United States.

 Charles Sumner Post #25 was one of 56 Maryland G.A.R. posts, of which 22 were African American.
 The high percentage of “colored” posts in Maryland was due to the proportion of enslaved African Americans who served in the Union Army and Navy.
 During the Civil War, Maryland fielded seven regiments of the United States Colored Troops (USCT).
-In Kent County, nearly 500 African Americans volunteered or were conscripted into the Union forces.
+In Kent County, over 500 African Americans volunteered or were conscripted into the Union forces.
 Many of these soldiers fought and died in the storied Battle of the Crater at Petersburg, Virginia in July 1864.
-An exhibit about the G.A.R. is a permanent display at Sumner Hall.
-In addition, visitors may browse through a book that lists the African American soldiers who fought in the war, along with known details about them.
+Visitors may browse our online database that lists these soldiers who fought in the Civil War (as well as other local African American veterans).

 In 1868, the Commander-in-Chief of the G.A.R., General John A. Logan, established Decoration Day.
 His General Order No. 11 stated: “The 30th day of May 1868, is designated for the purpose of strewing with flowers or otherwise decorating the graves of the comrades who died in defense of their country during the late rebellion, and whose bodies now lie in almost every city, village, and hamlet churchyard in the land.
 In this observance no form or ceremony is prescribed, but posts and comrades will in their own way arrange such fitting services and testimonials of respect as circumstances may permit.”